-1. Defining leadership
+1. Define leadership

 If the definition of leadership isn’t clear in your organization, or there are conflicting views, why not put the question to your employees?

 As a leadership team, you’ll know your company’s strategy and vision – but your employees can tell you how you can achieve it.
 They can tell you whether your strategy is being implemented on the ground, and whether managers are walking the talk.
-Managerial engagement is one of the biggest hurdles to changing a company culture and delivering on a strategic vision, and 360 Feedback can help you uncover the current state of play.

-As part of a new or existing 360 Feedback system, you can ask employees about the behaviors they admire in their peers, direct reports or managers.
+As part of a new or existing 360-feedback system, you can ask employees about the behaviors they admire in their peers, direct reports or managers.
 You can also use advanced AI technology to spot trends in how people are talking about leadership or, more specifically, leaders.

-2. Assessing leadership
+2. Assess leadership

-When you’ve defined what makes a leader in your organization, you can use 360 Feedback to assess your current crop of leaders and identify new high potentials.
+When you’ve defined what makes a leader in your organization, you can use 360 feedback to assess your current crop of leaders and identify new high potentials.